evansd/whitenoise/docs/base.rst

     may have problems with fonts loading in Firefox, or accessing images in canvas elements, or other mysterious things.

-    The W3C `explicity state`__ that this behaviour is safe for publicly accessible files.
+    The W3C `explicitly state`__ that this behaviour is safe for publicly accessible files.

 .. __: http://www.w3.org/TR/cors/#security